cappuchinese/Intro-Java/src/main/java/week5_final_assignments/Readme.md

 5. Document your code well: both Javadoc annotations and in-code comments are an absolute requirement!
 See below for a set of Javadoc example comments.
 6. Always implement toString().
 7. Override equals() and hashCode() when your objects are going to live in collections.
-8. Be sure to follow these design principles:
-    * All levels of code should adhere to the Single Responsibility Principle (SRP); see my [post](http://michielnoback.nl/single-responsibility-principle/)
-    * Be as efficient with memory and resources as possible (always think streaming).
-    * Use the Exception mechanism well (especially when dealing with files), and never ever let a user see a stack trace on screen, only non-nerd messages!
-9. **Provide sample data when relevant and - for simplicity of grading, include these in your repo** and outline how you can use these in your Readme.md document.
+8. **Provide sample data when relevant and - for simplicity of grading, include these in your repo** and outline how you can use these in your Readme.md document.
-10. When submitting, make sure there is an executable jar inside the project folder!
+9. When submitting, make sure there is an executable jar inside the project folder!
 See [here](https://bitbucket.org/minoba/clidemo) again (exclude the relevant directory from .gitignore of course!)

 **Important note**: your code will be scanned for duplicates on the internet, in your class and previous classes.
  If any duplicated code is found, you will BOTH fail this course and will be reported to the dean for cheating